dimliaro/Piculator/README.md

 ### Buying Mode Example:
 ```
 Enter choice (1/2): 2
-Enter the amount in dollars: 500
+Enter the amount in dollars you want to invest: 500
 Enter the buying price: 1.20
 Enter the step size for price variation: 0.01
 Enter the depth of analysis: 10